 The risk of failure in drug development is high.
 Acelarin is currently being studied in one Phase 1b trial, one Phase 2 trial and two Phase 3 trials, NUC-3373 is currently being studied in one Phase 1 trial and one Phase 1b trial, and NUC-7738 is in a Phase 1 trial.
 Before obtaining marketing approval from regulatory authorities for the sale of any product candidate, we must complete preclinical development and conduct extensive clinical trials to demonstrate the safety and efficacy of our product candidates in patients.
 Clinical trials are expensive, difficult to design and implement and can take several years to complete, and their outcome is inherently uncertain.
 Failure can occur at any time during the clinical trial process.
 Further, the results of preclinical studies and early clinical trials of our product candidates may not be predictive of the results of later-stage clinical trials, and interim results of a clinical trial do not necessarily predict final results.
-Moreover, preclinical and clinical data are often susceptible to varying interpretations and analyses, and many companies that have believed their products.
+Moreover, preclinical and clinical data are often susceptible to varying interpretations and analyses, and many companies that have believed their product candidates performed satisfactorily in preclinical studies and clinical trials have nonetheless failed to obtain marketing approval of their products.
 It is impossible to predict when or if any of our product candidates will prove effective or safe in humans or will receive marketing approval.